commontoolsinc/labs/rfcs/2024-05-19-on-demand-isolated-component.md

 ### Non-goals

-- Define an explicit mechanism to provide a pre-defined, custom "standard library" to components (this will be the subject of a future RFC)
+- Implement a mechanism to provide a pre-defined, custom "standard library" to components (this will be the subject of a future RFC)
 - Prescribe specific userspace APIs or capabilities that will be available to components
 - Establish a security boundary for managing the execution of untrusted code
 - Integrate a scheme for policy enforcement on data passed into and out of components